-MVC is an architectural pattern that consists of three parts: Model, View, and Controller.
-Each of these components is designed to handle different parts of application development.
+Model-View-Controller is an architectural pattern that consists of three parts: Model, View, and Controller.
+Each of these components can handle different aspects of application development.

-- Controller: A controller can have both action and non-action methods and is used to handle browser user requests.
+- Controller: A controller can have both action and non-action methods.
+And you can use to handle browser user requests.

 Advance Feature of MVC

-There are several new advanced features in ASP.Net MVC 5.
-Below are a few exciting features In this article, we’ll talk about them.
+There are several new advanced features in ASP.Net Model-View-Controller 5.
+Below are a few exciting features In this article, We’ll talk about them.

 About Filter Overrides in Asp.Net MVC application